pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 ## 🔍Where to find the Run Commands logs locally

-When you execute Run Commands on Azure Virtual Machines, the commands run within the system context of the VM.
+When you execute Run Commands on Azure Virtual Machines, the commands run within the VM agent context of the VM (System on Windows, Root on Linux).
 These actions aren’t captured in detail by Azure Activity Logs or Diagnostics Logs.
 However, the actual command scripts — typically named script1.ps1, script2.ps1 for Windows or script.sh for Linux — are downloaded to the VM and stored locally before execution.

 These scripts are placed in a specific directory used by the Run Command extension, from where they are picked up and executed.
 This local presence can be useful for forensic analysis or troubleshooting, especially when deeper visibility into command content is required.